The Secret of Convict Lake: Plot

-While they are away, Johnny Greer charms Rachel, Schaeffer's sister, into revealing where Granny hid the other guns.
+While Canfield and Marcia are away, Johnny Greer charms Rachel, Schaeffer's unmarried sister, into revealing where Granny hid the other guns.
 He, Cockerell and Anderson arm themselves and wait for Canfield.

 On the way home, the men of the town stop in a saloon.
 Rudy Schaeffer spots a wanted poster, so the alarmed men race back to their families.

 Clyde Maxwell, the youngest convict, a psychotic, cannot control his murderous impulses whenever someone resists him.
 He takes Barbara on a long walk and tries to kiss her.
 Barbara tries to pull away and he pulls out a machete.
 Canfield, riding back with Marcia, hears Barbara's cries and arrives in time to intervene.
 In the ensuing struggle, Maxwell stabs Canfield in the shoulder.
 Maxwell chases after Barbara, but the other women, who are out looking for her, kill him with a pitchfork.
-Greer has no trouble taking the wounded Canfield's gun.
+Greer has no trouble taking the wounded Canfield's gun, and his men take Canfield.

 Rachel finds the $40,000 in a trunk belonging to her brother, Rudy.
-She gives it to Marcia to give it to the men to leave.
-Marcia gives it to Greer to get him to stop beating Canfield.
+She gives the money to Marcia to give it to Greer to stop beating Canfield and leave.
+However, just when Greer, Cockerell, and Anderson go to leave, Schaeffer and the other men arrive back in the small town and confront the convicts.

-Schaeffer and his men arrive back in the small town and confront the convicts.
-In a gunfight, Cockerell and Anderson are shot.
-Greer flees up the mountain, chased by all but Schaeffer.
-Greer drops the $40,000.
+In the ensuing gunfight, Cockerell and Anderson are shot.
+Greer flees up the mountain, chased by all but Schaeffer and Canfield, but he drops the $40,000 while climbing.
 He tries to pick it up, is shot, and falls to his death.
-Schaeffer goes for the stolen money.
-Canfield comes up behind him and at gunpoint, telling Schaeffer to confess.
-Marcia runs up behind screaming.
-As Canfield half turns to her, Schaeffer spins around and draws his gun and waits for Canfield to shoot him.
+Schaeffer, knowing that his secret has been uncovered, tries to sneak away.
+Canfield comes up behind him and, at gunpoint, orders Schaeffer to confess publicly when the rest of the men come back.
+Marcia runs up behind, screaming for Canfield.
+As he half turns to her, Schaeffer spins around and draws his gun, forcing Canfield to shoot him.
+Canfield then gives his gun to Marcia.

-The sheriff and his posse arrive.
-When he asks about the five fugitives (they found the frozen sixth man earlier), Granny shows him five newly-dug graves (the 4 convicts and Schaeffer).
-The others, including a somber Rachel (despite the death of her brother), go along, and the sheriff is satisfied.
+The sheriff and his posse arrive, as Marcia forces the group to decide about Canfield.
+When the sheriff asks about the five fugitives (they found the frozen sixth man earlier), Granny shows him five newly dug graves (the 4 convicts and Schaeffer).
+The others, including a somber Rachel (despite the death of her brother), all agree that they have no other comments, and the sheriff is satisfied.

 The narrator claims the story is true and reveals the lake was renamed Convict Lake.